-A VARP-enabled Arista switch receiving gratuitous ARP reply will ignore it (after all, it knows what's going on) and will not try to protect its own IP address (if you don't know what I'm talking about, try configuring the same IP address on two or more switches).
-Likewise, a L2 EOS switch ignores the fact that broadcasts from the same MAC address come from numerous ports (this behavior might trigger "flapping MAC addresses" warnings on other switches).
+A VARP-enabled Arista switch receiving gratuitous ARP reply will ignore it (after all, it knows what’s going on) and will not try to protect its own IP address1.
+Likewise, an Arista EOS switch ignores the fact that broadcasts from the same MAC address come from numerous ports (this behavior might trigger flapping MAC addresses warnings in traditional bridging implementations).

 End result: every switch in the network either receives traffic sent to the VARP MAC address (if it has VARP configured) or forwards the traffic toward the last switch that sent gratuitous ARP broadcast from the VARP MAC address.

 Now let’s see how a L2+L3 leaf-and-spine fabric (with two core switches in a MLAG group) reacts to VARP configuration errors by walking through several bad designs and VARP configuration errors, starting with the easiest one.

 These scenarios assume that the core switches in the leaf-and-spine fabric connect the fabric with the outside world.

 VARP is enabled on spine (core) switches but not on leaf switches

 The core switches reply to ARP requests for VARP virtual IP address and receive traffic for VARP virtual MAC address.
 Inter-subnet traffic flows through the core switches.
 Not optimal, but not too bad either (depending on the amount of inter-subnet east-west traffic).